ds300/derivablejs/README.md

 Wouldn't it be nice if you never had to worry about that kind of junk again?
 How much do you think it would be worth?

-Wonder no more: Havelock is available *today*!
-For the low low price of *nothing*!
-With just one 'weird' trick, your stateful components can be entirely free of the responsibility to propagate change!
-You won't believe how simple your code will be!
+Wonder no more!
+The core concept is very simple: your stateful components never change their state directly.
+Instead they delegate to some centralized third party who is then responsible for applying the change and propagating it.
+Then your components just need to subscribe to this third party, or some subsidiary thereof, in order to be notified of pertinent changes.
+This detangles the callback web and you end up with a lovely simple [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

-Hyperbole aside, the popularity of this line of thinking has been on the rise as a result of Facebook preaching about their [Flux](https://facebook.github.io/flux/) architecture.
-There's a video on the Flux landing page that explains the whole deal with that, but the most direct source of inspiration for this library is actually [re-frame](https://github.com/day8/re-frame).
+The popularity of this line of thinking has been on the rise as a result of Facebook preaching about their [Flux](https://facebook.github.io/flux/) architecture.
+There's a good video on the Flux landing page that explains the whole deal with that, but the most direct source of inspiration for this library is actually [re-frame](https://github.com/day8/re-frame).
 Specifically re-frame's README which includes a compelling discourse on the particular brand of Flux-ish-ness Havelock aims to serve.
 So **go read the re-frame README**.
 For real.
 Do it.
 It's seriously great.

 But because you're a busy person and I'm into the whole brevity thing, here's the tl;dr: